verb [T] /ɪˈmædʒ.ɪn/

 From Latin imāginor, the accusative singular of imāgō (“a copy, likeness, image”)

-The following objects have been created based on the historical descriptions of real artefacts found on The Pitt Rivers Museum database.
-There were no photographic images on record at the time of making, "NO IMAGE AVAILABLE".
-They have therefore been created purely from the imagination.
+The following objects have been 'Made in Imagination' based on the historical descriptions of real artefacts found on The Pitt Rivers Museum database.
+There were no photographic images on record at the time of making, neither were they on display in the museum.

 By examining the customs and rituals of a variety of cultures, both the similarities and the differences in traditions and fashions becomes apparent and associations can be made between historical, geographical and contemporary fashions.

-These objects will be on display in the Pitt Rivers Museum from October 2017 - March 2018.
+These objects will be on display in the Pitt Rivers from October 2017 - March 2018.
 To access further information on these and many more objects visit the museum's database.

 Charm string with rolled up sheets of inscribed lead worn as a bracelet, against witches and devils.